KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Add button to convert code from the core code block

 = 1.1.0 =
 - Add filters to hook into output
 - Set copy button on by default